Kids Eat in Color is committed to providing informative articles based on scientific evidence.

 “You can have dessert as soon as you try this food.”

-Is it easy to take off the pressure when your child is not eating?
-No, it may feel uncomfortable at first, but it does get easier.
-The goal is to create a pleasant and inviting eating environment for your child where they can learn to like new foods.
+It may feel uncomfortable to avoid pressuring your child when they are not eating at first, but it does get easier.
+The goal is to create a pleasant and inviting eating environment for your child so they can learn to like new foods.

 “I no eat.”
 “I don’t want it.”
 “That’s disgusting.”

 Toddlers and older kids love to tell you their opinions about meal options.
-It’s easy to jump into the fight with them and force them to eat a certain amount.
-But, doing so can make them more picky.
+You can fight with them and force them to eat a certain amount, but that may prevent eating progress.

 Instead, you can say, “You can eat it when you’re ready.”

 Have your child stay at the table for an age-appropriate amount of time, and then let them get down.
-Sometimes kids just aren’t hungry, and that’s okay.
-The kitchen will open again soon (see tip three!), and one meal isn’t going to outweigh the variety of food she eats in a week.
+Sometimes kids just aren’t hungry, and that’s OK.
+The kitchen will open again soon (see the next tip!), and one meal isn’t going to outweigh the variety of food your child eats in a week.

 Just do yourself and your child one favor.
 Make sure you put at least one food they usually like on the table.
 That way, there is something they can eat.

-It’s easy to let your child graze on food all day, but letting them eat freely like this can backfire for a child who is already considered picky, as they are less likely to feel hunger and therefore much less willing to try new foods.
+Letting kids graze all day can backfire.
+This is especially true for a child who is already picky, as they are less likely to feel hunger and much less willing to try new foods.

-Instead of letting them decide to eat whenever they want, open the kitchen at certain times.
-Then close the kitchen when snack time or mealtime is over.
+Instead of letting your child eat whenever they want, open the kitchen at certain times.
+Then, close the kitchen when snack time or mealtime is over.
 Having a toddler eating schedule or a schedule for older kids, can make a huge difference.

 Kids need three meals and 0-3 snacks per day, depending on the child and the family circumstances.
-Serving kids meals and snacks on a routine every 2-4 hours can go a long way in improving picky eating.
+Serving kids meals and snacks on a routine (approximately every 2-4 hours) can go a long way in improving picky eating.

 Sitting down helps picky eaters eat.
 Yes, it’s tempting to chase a toddler around the house with a spoon, or let a 7-year-old eat in front of the TV.
 Approaches like these can sometimes work in the short term, but it doesn’t help picky eating in the long term.

 Instead, have eating places and have kids sit down to eat.
+You can learn the procedure for teaching kids to sit for a longer period of time in our free 14-page picky eater guide.
 It helps prevent choking, and it also can help kids slow down and listen to their bodies, which allows them to eat better.

-Again, it also means you’re serving a food you know your child will usually eat, along with whatever else you are serving.
-That way, if your toddler is not eating dinner, you at least know they had some good choices.
+Remember to always serve a food you know your child will usually eat, along with whatever else you are serving.
+That way, if your toddler is not eating dinner, you know they had reasonable choices.
+If you find your child never ever tries a new food, then it might be helpful to take the PSA-Eat (Pediatric Screener for ARFID and Extreme Picky Eating) to learn more about their eating.

 Have your child cut food into a new shape (with an age-appropriate knife or cookie cutter and supervision), or wash and prepare the food.

-And no, it doesn’t have to make a huge mess.
-Don’t be afraid to set boundaries if your toddler starts to throw food.
+You don’t have to let your child make a big mess.
+You can set boundaries if your toddler starts to throw food.
 If that happens, you can stop the play.

 If you follow us on social media, you’ll hear us saying “expose, expose, expose” all the time.
 Exposing kids to food means offering the food repeatedly (and in various ways), even if they haven’t learned to like it yet.
 Showing kids foods you want them to eat is one of the most important things you can do.